ghoomfrog/silili/README.md

 For example, if the common language is English and the country you want to talk about is Norway, just lilize that English word, to get *nulwaj*.

+Lastly, if you have no idea how to lilize something, just say or write it as is in the language you know. ¯\\_(ツ)\_/¯

 > **Note** Sometimes it might be necessary to capitalize names that look like native Lil Si words.

 # Vocabulary